noahwseo/noahwseo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Wonjin Seo is a research associate in the Clinical Psychology Lab at the University of Victoria.
-His research interests include scale development and validation, psychometrics, and clinical psychology.
-{style="text-align: justify;"}
+Wonjin completed his PhD in Health and Rehabilitation Sciences with a specialization in Measurement and Methods at the University of Western Ontario in January 2024.
+With a background in Clinical Health Psychology during his master’s studies, Wonjin has displayed a keen interest in developing measurement tools, particularly self-report questionnaires, within the realms of clinical and health psychology.
+As a psychometrician, he is committed to creating well-validated questionnaires and enhancing the validity of existing tools. {style="text-align: justify;"}